rcmelendez/xmrig-docker/README.md

-# xmrig-docker
+# XMRig miner image for Monero
-A Monero (XMR) miner packaged in a lightweight Docker image that you can easily deploy in a Kubernetes cluster.
+Monero (XMR) CPU miner packaged in a lightweight Docker image that you can easily deploy in a Kubernetes cluster.

 ## What is XMRig?
 [XMRig](https://xmrig.com/miner) is a high performance, open source, cross platform RandomX, KawPow, CryptoNight and AstroBWT unified CPU/GPU miner and RandomX benchmark.
 It supports [Monero](https://www.getmonero.org/), among other cryptocurrencies.

-This Docker image was built from source on Alpine Linux and it is only 16 MB in size.
-You can deploy it as a standalone Docker container, or in a Kubernetes cluster in minutes.
+This Docker image was built with the latest XMRig version from source on Alpine Linux and it is only 16 MB in size.
+It's rootless, immutable, and supports your own donate level and timezone.
+You can easily deploy it as a standalone Docker container, or in a Kubernetes cluster in minutes.

 ## Quick reference
 - **Maintained by**: [Roberto Meléndez](https://medium.com/@rcmelendez)
 - **Supported architectures**: `amd64`, `arm32v7`, `arm64v8`
-- **Supported tags**: `6.16.2`
+- **Supported tags**: `latest`, `6.16.2`

 ## How to use this image